jeremymarshall1/liferay-docs/discover/deployment/articles/01-installation-and-setup/19-manual-configuration.markdown

 You don't have to use the setup wizard to configure Liferay.
 The setup wizard behind the scenes creates a configuration file that you can create manually.
 Create a text file called `portal-ext.properties` in your Liferay Home folder.
-This file overrides default properties that come with Liferay.
+This file overrides default properties that come with Liferay of which can be found in the Liferay.war/WEB-INF/lib/portal-impl.jar/portal.properties.
+This file contains all the portal properties, and their default values, found in Liferay Portal, all of which can be overridden through the use of a `portal-ext.properties` file in your Liferay Home folder.
 The first setting you'll override is the default configuration that points Liferay to the embedded HSQL database.

 As stated above, there are two ways to set up the connection: